 The Best Step Stool

-The best step stool for your home and garage (and the one I’ll be using in my garage from now on) is the $22 Gorilla EasyReach aluminum 2-step ultra-light step stool.
-After looking at almost 40 different step stools and thoroughly testing four finalists with 23 testers, the Gorilla was the overall winner for an overwhelming majority of our testers.
+The best step stool for your home and garage (and the one I’ll be using in my garage from now on) is the $25 Gorilla EasyReach aluminum 2-step ultra-light step stool.
+After looking at almost 43 different step stools and thoroughly testing four finalists with 23 testers, the Gorilla was the overall winner for an overwhelming majority of our testers.
 It’s secure and stable, and you feel safe standing on it thanks to a supportive safety bar that you can rest your knees against.
-It’s also surprisingly light, folds up neatly and gives you a bigger lift than the other step stools we tested.
+An update in September kept the stool the same except for a plastic tool tray attached to the safety bar, which makes it even better.
+It’s surprisingly light, folds up neatly and gives you a bigger lift than the other step stools we tested.

 Why do you need a step stool?